How I Cure a Cold and the Flu in One Day With Natural Remedies

 5. Drinking Hot Liquids

-When I experience the first symptoms of the flu, I start drinking liquids to remain well hydrated throughout the healing period.
+When I experience the first symptoms of a cold or the flu, I start drinking liquids to remain well hydrated throughout the healing period.
 I prefer them hot because they relieve my nasal passages from congestion.

 I take at least 8 glasses of water as recommended by doctors, and I try to avoid liquids that cause dehydration such as alcoholic beverages.
-One drink that has been working best for me is herbal tea with honey.
+One drink that has been working best for me, especially when dealing with the flu, is the herbal tea with honey.

 6. Proper Nutrition

-According to nutritionists and dietitians, some foods contain important elements and compounds that battle the flu.
+According to nutritionists and dietitians, some foods contain important elements and compounds that battle a cold and the flu.
 When I'm sick, I eat blueberries which work like aspirin to reduce fever and body aches.
-Other foods that help cure the flu fast include bananas, peppers, carrots, rice, mustard, and onions.
+Other foods that help cure the infections fast include bananas, peppers, carrots, rice, mustard, and onions.

 7. Warm Showers